 The PRI has committed to extensively engage with signatories identified as not meeting the minimum requirements, and to provide them with the support needed to implement necessary changes to meet them within a two-year engagement period.
 Signatories that do not meet the criteria based on their PRI reporting will be informed privately and delisting will only be as a last resort following unsuccessful engagement over the two-year period.

-Increased minimum requirements for 2022
+Increased minimum requirements

 In the PRI strategy consultation, we proposed potential new minimum requirements and an amendment to the timeline to meet the requirements – see the proposed changes we consulted on below.
 Generally, signatories were supportive of the proposal presented and provided useful feedback for each of the proposed new requirements.